platformatic/platformatic/docs/getting-started/new-api-project-instructions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Run this command in your terminal to start the Platformatic creator wizard:
+To start the Platformatic creator wizard, run the appropriate command for your package manager in your terminal:

 <Tabs groupId="package-manager-create">
 <TabItem value="npm" label="npm">